sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 We started this study by looking at a couple of puzzle pieces that both spoke of the body of Christ.
 One verse was in Corinthians and the other was in Ephesians.
 In Ephesians we read:

-	[Eph 11-12 KJV] 11 And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; 12 For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ:
+	[Eph 4:11-12] And He Himself gave some [to be] apostles, some prophets, some evangelists, and some pastors and teachers, for the equipping of the saints for the work of ministry, for the edifying of the body of Christ,

 Looking at other parts of the book of Ephesians (including the very next verse), we saw that the body Paul is speaking of here is the husband, with Christ as head.
 Ephesians does not even contain the word for "bride" (check this).
 Paul never identifies believers in Ephesians as part of any body except for the body of Christ as husband.

 We also saw a verse in Corinthians that read like this:

-	[1Co 12:27 KJV] 27 Now ye are the body of Christ, and members in particular.
+	[1 Cor 12:27] Now you are the body of Christ, and members individually.

-Paul says to these very same believers in 2 Corinthians that they are the "Bride of Christ".
+Paul says to these very same believers in 2 Corinthians that they are betroweth to become the "Bride of Christ".
 So Paul says to the Ephesian believers "you're the body of Christ" and "you're forming the husband".
 And to the Corinthian believers he says "you're the body of Chirst" and "you're forming the Bride."
 The question is: how do we understand these statements together?
 Is there one body of Christ or are there two bodies of Christ?
 Or is the body of Christ just not quite as simple as me might have thought it to be.

 Right now, we're lacking a piece of this overall picture that can provide insight.
 Christ is referred to by Paul as the "Last Adam".
 In other words, the first man Adam back in Genesis foreshadows or symbolizes Christ, the Last Adam.
 While Adam is definitely not a perfect reflection of Christ, there are clear parallels between the purpose of God that unfolds through Adam and the ultimate purpose that is revealed through Christ.